CodeYourFuture/curriculum/common-content/en/module/entry-tracks/goals/index.md

   publishResources = false
 +++

-Your goal is to build two group projects and one solo project over the next 22 days.
-For each project, your goal is to:
+Your goal is to complete at least one team project, four team workshops, and the assigned coursework.
+For each activity, your goal is to:

-- 🎯 Build a complete project that meets the requirements, including tests.
-- 🎯 Build a complete understanding of all the code in your project, because you will be asked to explain it.
+- 🎯 Build a complete understanding of the work you have done, because you will be asked to explain it.

 _Our_ goal is to find people who are ready to join a service desk and hit the ground running.
 This means we are looking for people ready to begin working as an IT professional within the next 8 weeks.
 This is why we are looking at your ability to: